venky9977/Travel_Advisor/README.md

 ## 🌍 Introduction

 **Travel Advisor** is a powerful and responsive travel companion app built with React and Google Maps.
-Whether you're planning a trip or exploring your local area, this app helps you discover the best **restaurants, hotels, and attractions** around you in real-time — all powered by **Geolocation**, **Google Maps**, and the **Travel Advisor API**.
+Whether you're planning a trip or exploring your local area, this app helps you discover the best **restaurants and attractions** around you in real-time — all powered by **Geolocation**, **Google Maps**, and the **Travel Advisor API**.

 This project is perfect for people looking to **find new restaurants, book hotels, or explore attractions** nearby.